HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     When multiple conditions are provided, the peaks are merged into a single Bed file, representing all possible peaks identified.

+    When multiple replicates are given per condition, peak calls can be made independently for each replicate, if so desired, by providing the `--independent` flag.
+A good case for this is when the replicates do not have good correlation with each other and/or enrichment varies between the replicates.
+In this case, peak calling can be improved as enrichment is not averaged out between strong and weak replicates.
+The replicate peaks are merged into a single condition peak file prior to merging with the other conditions.

 - Peak scoring